At a Glance

-Apartments in Humboldt Park are typically found in subdivided single-family homes or vintage courtyard-style buildings.
-The options for Humboldt apartments for rent can sometimes be limited in this highly desired and affordable neighborhood.
+Apartments for rent in Humboldt Park Chicago are typically found in subdivided single-family homes or vintage courtyard buildings.
+Humboldt apartments for rent can lease up quickly in this highly desired and affordable neighborhood.

-The neighborhood is named for 207-acre Humboldt Park, one of the brightest gems on the “emerald necklace,” the interconnected ring of majestic parks and boulevards designed by Chicago urban planners during the 19th Century.
-Humboldt Park enjoys all the attributes of quality recreational space: bike paths, tennis courts, baseball diamonds, and playgrounds, although it’s the extras -- winding roads, a lagoon, cloisters, fountains, and statues -- that make it exceptional.
-Throughout the neighborhood, politically and socially charged murals emblazon the sides of buildings, and the community recently prevailed in a battle to save many of these works from destruction, including “La Crucifixion de Don Pedro Albizu Campos” of 1971, the oldest exterior Puerto Rican mural in Chicago.
+Apartments for rent in Humboldt Park Chicago are in a neighborhood that’s named for a 207-acre park, one of the brightest gems on the “emerald necklace,” the interconnected ring of parks and boulevards designed by Chicago urban planners during the 19th Century.
+Humboldt Park enjoys all the attributes of quality recreational space: bike paths, tennis courts, baseball diamonds and playgrounds; although it’s the extras -- winding roads, a lagoon, cloisters, fountains and statues -- that make it an exceptional public park.

 Dining in Humboldt Park

 Humboldt Park apartments are near restaurants that serve the best Puerto Rican food in the city, including mofongo (fried, mashed plantains often stuffed with meats and vegetables) and lechón (roast suckling pig).